• Skip to primary navigation

 Redfern recommend using disposable batteries.
 We only use rechargeable and have had no problems but please read the following before you decide:

-• Reachargeable batteries are often more toxic when they are discarded, so it’s only a more environmentally-friendly option of you use (charge) them properly so that they last.
+• Reachargeable batteries are often more toxic when they are discarded, so it’s only a more environmentally-friendly option if you use (charge) them properly so that they last.

 • Almost all chargers sold (including ‘intelligent’ chargers) will degrade the batteries.
 You need a good ‘conditioning’ charger.